-(Click on the name to visit individuals' websites)
+(Click on the name to visit their website)

 In the 70’s I became aware of the Paul Winter Consort.
 Little did I know that the core group in that band would later split off and become Oregon.
 When I was building my record label in the early 80’s, I wanted to fashion it after the ECM simplistic style of jackets, Teldec vinyl, and recording aspects, as I had become a huge fan of Oregon and all other things ECM at the time.